Any advice for new writers?

 There were times I felt like I was shouting into the abyss for someone to buy my book.
-I didn't sale over 100 copies until the 6th month.
+I didn't sell over 100 copies until the 6th month.
 Patience is key.
-If your desire for sales outweigh your passion for your art, you're probably in the wrong field.
+If your desire for sales outweigh your passion, you're probably in the wrong field.
 There's a lot of trial and error in self-publishing.
 You will have up and down periods.
 You have to trust the process.

 I'm afraid to publish my work.
 How do I get over this fear?

 Putting yourself out there can be scary but the world needs your voice too.
 Just do it!
 I wrote my book off and on for years.
 I had many doubts and was worried about how others would perceive me.
 I had to get over my fears in order to make my dreams come true.